kashyap135/AI-vault/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/` in your address bar.
 3. Turn on **Developer mode** using the toggle switch in the top right corner.
 4. Click the **Load unpacked** button in the top left corner.
-5. Select the src folder located inside the extracted directory.
+5. Select the **`src` folder** located inside your extracted directory. *(Note: Do not select the outer master folder, you must select the `src` folder containing the `manifest.json` file!)*

 ---

 ## 🔑 Configuration & Security Control Center

-Once the extension is installed, click the extension icon in your toolbar to open the control center pane to configure your operational thresholds:
+Click the extension puzzle icon in your toolbar to open the control center pane:

 1. **Establish Master Key:** Enter a 4-digit numeric passcode to provision your Global Master PIN.
-Click **Save Configurations**.
+2. **Lock Mode Selection:** Choose whether you want to secure individual chats separately or lock down the entire web application behind a master gate.
-2. **Platform-Specific Codes:** Use the *Select Scope* dropdown to configure unique keys for individual platforms (ChatGPT, Gemini, Claude).
+3. **Platform-Specific Codes:** Use the *Select Scope* dropdown to configure unique keys for individual platforms (ChatGPT, Gemini, Claude).
-3. **PIN Modifications:** To update an existing key, you must enter your current passcode into the *Current PIN* field to authorize the write operation.
-If setting a platform custom code for the first time, verify your *Master PIN* to cross-authorize it.
+4. **PIN Modifications:** To update an existing key, you must enter your current passcode into the *Current PIN* field to authorize the overwrite.
-4. **Auto-Lock Interval:** Select your preferred idle timeout duration from the dropdown.
-Changes write to the storage pipeline live and update open browser tabs instantly without requiring a page refresh.
+5. **Auto-Lock Interval:** Select your preferred idle timeout duration (1 to 30 minutes).
+Changes update instantly across all open tabs without requiring a page refresh.

 ---